luissequeira94/ListeningApp/README.md

 curl -X POST http://localhost:5000/test -d "hello=world"
 ```

-🔸 Socket Mode
+🔸 Socket Mode__
 A TCP server that reads newline-terminated messages.

-Use any TCP client to send messages ending in \n
+Use any TCP client to send messages ending in

-Responds with Socket: Message received
+Responds with Socket: "Message received"

 Example using Python client:
 ```bash